Pope Francis Calls Out Trump For DACA Decision, Quotes Bible To Blast ‘Stupid’ Climate Change Deniers

 “There is evidence that climate change is existing and we need to be at that table,” Mund said.

-Pope Francis also called out Trump for his actions against the Deferred Action for Childhood Arrivals DACA) program.
-The pope joins a number of other known personalities who have voiced out their concerns for the Trump administration’s decision to end DACA and put the future of thousands of children of undocumented immigrants at stake.
+Pope Francis also called out Trump for his actions against the Deferred Action for Childhood Arrivals (DACA) program.
+The pope joins a number of other known personalities who have voiced their concerns for the Trump administration’s decision to end DACA and put the future of thousands of children of undocumented immigrants at stake.

 Pope Francis: If Donald Trump considers himself "pro-life," he should reconsider his decision to end DACA https://t.co/uwfP9JmLKw pic.twitter.com/Njt7X2eUGN